Native bush foods: who really profits?

 “Previously, we didn’t have the power to stop people stealing our ideas,” he says.
 “Now we have good lawyers; we’re able to protect ourselves.
 But many Indigenous businesses can’t.”

 Starting the conversation

 While Andrews chose to start DHUWA because he loves coffee like any good Melburnian, he also chose to start a coffee business because of what the beverage can represent.

-“The reality is that people talk over coffee,” he says.
-“So I thought, this is a great way to share our language and culture and say, ‘This is where we do a lot of our healing’.”
+“People talk over coffee,” he says.
+“This is a great way to share our language and culture and say, ‘This is where we do a lot of our healing’.”

-Starting conversations between Indigenous and non-Indigenous Australians and sharing the stories and the history of this big, beautiful and bountiful nation is an important first step towards bringing about the kind of change that needs to occur if First Nations people are to participate equitably in the burgeoning bush food industry.
-But it’s still only a first step – much more work needs to be done before the balance shifts.
+Starting conversations between Indigenous and non-Indigenous Australians and sharing the stories of this big nation is an important first step towards the kind of change that needs to occur if First Nations people are to participate equitably in the bush food industry.
+But it’s still only a first step.
+Much more needs to be done before the balance shifts.

-At the inaugural Indigenous Native Foods Symposium, which was held in 2019, it was revealed that while Indigenous Australians represent fewer than two percent of the providers across the bush food supply chain, nearly 98 percent of Aboriginal land owners aspire to become leaders in the native food industry.
+At the 2019 Indigenous Native Foods Symposium, it was revealed that while Indigenous Australians represent fewer than two percent of providers across the bush food supply chain, 98 percent of Aboriginal landowners aspire to become leaders in the industry.

 “Indigenous people should be leading the bush food industry, and given the opportunity to participate,” Brown says.
-“It’s so hard for our mob to try and put our spin on it; getting in there with the best of them.
-So what I say to most of our mob is, ‘Just keep going – build your story up, get a good person in there that really can show that you’re authentic.
+“It’s so hard for our mob; getting in there with the best of them.